aragon/sdk/README.md

 **Do not run 2 workflows at the same time, otherwise we could encounter a race condition in the git repo which could lead to a failure of the automatic changelog and package.json update**

+## Security

+If you believe you've found a security issue, we encourage you to notify us.
+We welcome working with you to resolve the issue promptly.

+Security Contact Email: sirt@aragon.org

+Please do not use the issue tracker for security issues.